 Prepare a new batch of sugar water and place kefir grains in it to repeat the process and start your next batch.

 Ingredients: 1 part fresh fruit juice(s) or coconut water to 4 parts water kefir

 Prepare your fruit juices.
-Use about a 1/4 cup of juice per cup of water kefir.
-Clean and rinse flip top wire bail bottles (see link where to purchase at good prices in Notes section below).
-Add juice to bottles and then fill the bottle with water kefir, leaving about 1″ of head space.
+Use about a ¼ cup of juice per cup of water kefir.
+Clean and rinse flip-top wire bail bottles.
+Add juice to bottles and then fill the bottle with water kefir, leaving about 1" of headspace.
 Secure lids on bottles.
 Keep in a warm place at 68˚F-85˚F for anywhere from 1 day up to 5 days or longer depending on the flavors you use.
 Blood orange is ready in 1 day.
 The lemon-gingerade takes about 5 days.
 When you see little bubbles rising up from the bottom it should mean that it is fizzy and ready.
-You can burp bottles daily to release extra built up pressure.
+You can burp bottles daily to release extra built-up pressure.
 Then place bottles in the refrigerator until consumption.

-To make lemon-gingerade flavor for 1 quart of flavored kefir juice 4-6 lemons.
-Blend a tip-of-your-thumb sized chunk of ginger with the lemon juice in a blender on high speed and strain off juice through a fine sieve.
-Dissolve 1/2 cup of rapadura into juice.
+To make a lemon-gingerade flavor for 1 quart of flavored kefir juice 4-6 lemons.
+Blend a thumb-sized nub of ginger with the lemon juice in a blender on high speed and strain off the juice through a fine sieve.
+Dissolve ½ cup of rapadura into juice.
 Proceed with bottling.
 If you do not want to use rapadura in the second culture, try using apple juice and less lemon juice.

 Avoid metal utensils, except for stainless steel, when making water kefir.

 Before bottling water kefir, check bottles for cracks.